jjaijg/eshop_frontend/README.md

-## Eshop Billing - Frontend with React and Recud toolkit.
+## Eshop Billing - Frontend with React and Redux toolkit.